 New Zealander pianist, Jason Bae was born in Daejeon, South Korea in 1991 where he began studying piano at the age of five.
 At the age of twelve, he has made his concerto debut with Auckland Symphony Orchestra performing Grieg Piano Concerto Op.
 16. A year later, he became the youngest concerto soloist to perform with Auckland Philharmonia Orchestra for the 'SkyCity Starlight Symphony Concert in the Park' at the Auckland Domain in front of 200,000 people.
 Under the baton of Rossen Milanov, Jason performed Stravinsky’s Concerto for Piano and Winds as a soloist with New Zealand National Youth Symphony Orchestra in 2010.
 He has also appeared as a concerto soloist with the Queensland Symphony Orchestra of Australia, Auckland Youth Symphony Orchestra, Christchurch Symphony Orchestra and Bach Musica.

-In 2013, Jason has received Bachelor of Music in piano performance with First Class Honours at the University of Auckland under the tutelage of Rae de Lisle.
+Jason has received Bachelor of Music in piano performance with First Class Honours at the University of Auckland under the tutelage of Rae de Lisle in 2013.
 He has also studied at the Aspen Music Festival and School with Ann Schein and John O'Conor from 2007 to 2013.
 He is currently in his final year of Masters of Arts in piano performance at the Royal Academy of Music in London studying with Christopher Elton and Joanna MacGregor.

 Jason is the First New Zealander to become the Young Steinway Artist since 2012.
-He is a proud beneficiary of ‘Lewis Eady Charitable Trust’ in Auckland since 2004.
-Jason is supported by 'Talent Unlimited' in London since 2014.
+He is a proud beneficiary of ‘Lewis Eady Charitable Trust’ in Auckland since 2004 and he is an artist of 'Talent Unlimited' in London since 2014.
+This year, Jason became the First South Korea-born New Zealander Associate Fellow of the Royal Commonwealth Society awarded by the Queen Elizabeth Diamond Jubilee Trust.
 Also, he has been appointed as the youngest conductor of God's Vision Church Choir in London since 2013.